kubernetes/website/content/en/docs/contribute/suggesting-improvements.md

 1. Go to the bottom of the page and click the **Create an Issue** button.
 This redirects you to a GitHub issue page pre-populated with some headers.
-2. Describe what the issue or suggestion for improvement is.
+2. Describe the issue or suggestion for improvement.
 Provide as many details as you can.
 3. Click **Submit new issue**.

 After submitting, check in on your issue occasionally or turn on GitHub notifications.